Three steps to building an online business in a weekend

 - What are their interests, hobbies and values

-The more you understand what makes your audience tick, the more targeted and effective your efforts will be.
-GoDaddy has a practical guide to defining customer profiles and personas.
+The more you understand what makes your audience tick, the more effective your efforts will be.
+Here’s a practical guide to defining customer profiles and personas that might help.

 What makes you stand out?